 What is the Wyndham Learning Festival?

 The Wyndham Learning Festival is an annual series of events, brought to you by the community for the community.
 It provides opportunities for FREE learning activities across the City of Wyndham.
-The festival has activities for all ages and interests, promoting lifelong learning for all and welcoming new events, sponsors and participants to reflect this diverse and dynamic community.
+The Festival has activities for all ages and interests, promoting lifelong learning for all and welcoming new events, sponsors and participants to reflect this diverse and dynamic community.

-The Wyndham Learning Festival will take place 1-7 September 2022 in various locations around Wyndham.
+The Wyndham Learning Festival will take place 1-7 September 2023 in various locations around Wyndham.

-The theme for 2022, Building a Resilient, Sustainable Wyndham was chosen to inspire opportunities to work together to support Our People, Our Environment, Our Places, and Our Future.
 A connected and inclusive community is more resilient to whatever comes its way, we are stronger together.
 Read more about Wyndham’s Strategy:Resilient Wyndham 2021-2025 Strategy

 The aim of the Festival is to bring people together through learning, motivate the community to try something new and to promote lifelong learning for all age groups: Early Years, School Years, Young Adults, Adults & Seniors, Learning for all.

 Lifelong learning includes formal and informal learning for people of all ages.
 In the past it was thought learning only happened at school when we were young but now there is a recognition that we are all learners and that we learn in different ways, times and spaces.

 ‘In order to build a ‘learning community’, a culture that values, celebrates, supports and encourages learning throughout life needs to be fostered and facilitated.
 Every person, at every stage of their life should have lifelong learning opportunities to acquire the knowledge and skills they need to fulfill their aspirations and contribute to their societies.’
 UNESCO Education Strategy 2014-2021.